kidGodzilla/CloudflareCalls/README.md

 # Not yet implemented

+- ~~SFU datachannels are not implemented (and probably only make sense for file transfers)~~
-- You cannot enable/disable audio or video
+- ~~You cannot enable/disable audio or video~~
-- You cannot switch inputs after a track has been published
+- ~~You cannot switch inputs after a track has been published~~
-- Tracks are not correctly unpublished in most cases
+- ~~Tracks are not correctly unpublished in most cases~~
 - Screen sharing does not work
-- SFU datachannels are not implemented (and probably only make sense for file transfers)
+- Participant list (text list) does not update properly
+- Example flow to completely rebuild participant lists instead of reacting to individual track published / unpublished events (SPAs will probably need this)
 - More..